3 ways Google Home beats Amazon Echo and Siri

 There you have it -- the three biggest advantages of choosing Google Home over the competition and how to use them.
 Looking for more ways to have fun with your Google Home?
 Check out these 5 tips and tricks to get Google Home to behave.
 If you're having trouble with your Google Home smart speaker, we put together a troubleshooting guide for three of the most common issues.
 Finally, don't forget to de-gunk your Google Home devices from time to time -- they'll look and sound better for it.

-Discuss: Sorry, Alexa and Siri -- only Google Home can do these 3 things
+Discuss: Sorry, Alexa and Siri, but only Google Home can do these 3 things

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.